Do Go On - 361 - The Hollywood Bandit

 You don't want to know.

-Let's just say Glitz and glamour.
+Let's just say glitz and glamour.

-You know, maybe give them a fancy name.
+Maybe give them a fancy name.

 Perfect.